HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

-### Support discovery of Electronic Service Information (ESI) to enable the electronic exchange of information.
+### Support discovery of Electronic Service Information to enable the electronic exchange of information.
-ESI can be discovered by using any combination of data elements in a NDH entry using a fully qualified query to discover zero or more resulting records.
+Electronic Service Information can be discovered by using any combination of data elements in a NDH entry using a fully qualified query to discover zero or more resulting records.
 These data elements in a query can include demographic data, geographic data, individual provider data, specialty data, National Provider Identity (NPI), organization, Tax Identification Number (TIN), etc.  The results may include no records, one record, or multiple records

 #### Users and Actors
 Primary list of Users and Actors: